BSN-Spartan/NC-Ethereum/README.md

 ## Introduction

 A Non-Cryptocurrency Public Chain is a transformed public chain framework based on an existing public chain.
 Gas Credit transfers are not permitted between standard wallets.
 There are no cryptocurrency incentives for mining or participating in consensus.
 On Spartan Network, there are three Non-Cryptocurrency Public Chains at launch.
-We except to add more in the forseenable forture.
+We except to add more in the foreseeable future.

 ## 1. About Spartan-I Chain (Powered by NC Ethereum)